Cadillac de Ville series: Fifth generation (1977–1984)

 With bigger changes coming for 1980, the 1979 models received few alterations, which included a new grille design with "Cadillac" script on the header above the grille and a new, lightweight aluminum hood.
 The "Phaeton" package, now priced at $2,029, was still available in three colors, but with two new replacement colors: "Western Saddle Firemist " (with leather interior in "Antique Saddle") replacing the "Arizona Beige", and "Slate Firemist t" (with leather interior in "Antique Gray") replacing "Platinum Silver".

 The d'Elegance package was back, at $725, which included Venetian velour upholstery (in four colors) with a 50/50 split front seat, overhead assist handles, Tangier carpeting, door pull handles, and "d'Elegance" emblems among other niceties.
-In addition to the $783 "fuel-injection" option, there was also the choice of a 350 in^{3} LF9 diesel V8 (built by Oldsmobile) for $849.
+In addition to the $783 "fuel-injection" option, there was the choice of a 350 in^{3} LF9 diesel V8 (built by Oldsmobile) for $849.
 Coupe de Ville's cabriolet package, priced at $384, was available in 17 colors.
 Production rose slightly to 121,890 for Coupe de Ville ($11,728), and 93,211 for Sedan de Ville ($12,093).

 1980 saw the discontinuation of the 7 liter V8, which had generated power of 145 kW and 0-60 mph in 10.9 seconds, with a top speed of 187 km/h with a new Malaise era 368 CID (6.0 L) V8., generating power of 112 kW and 0-60 mph in 13.6 seconds, with a top speed of 171 km/h.

 Late in the 1980 model year, V6 power (in the form of a 4-bbl 252 CID engine manufactured by Buick) was offered as a credit option.
 Cadillac had not offered an engine with fewer than 8 cylinders since 1914 with the Cadillac Model 30.

 The entire auto industry suffered miserable sales during the 1980 model year; despite new sheetmetal and a multitude of other improvements and refinements, sales of the Coupe de Ville fell to 55,490 (less than half of the 1979 figures) cars, while the Sedan de Ville was down by nearly half with 49,188 cars sold.

 The 1980 Cadillac Coupe and Sedan de Ville received a major facelift, with a more aerodynamic nose, nearly vertical rear window, new trunk lid and higher, straighter rear fenders capped by wider chrome taillamp bezels.
 The cars took on a more upright, formal silhouette and appeared heavier and somewhat longer, though in actuality they were slightly shorter than the 1977-79 models.